manikandan18/RealtimeTransactionProcessing/README.md

 # RealtimeTransactionProcessing
-This project is developed as part of coding assignment Assignment on Java
+This project is developed as part of coding assignment on Java

-Objective: To test candidates Design, implementation and testing skills.

 Problem statement